-Creating software applications typically involves designing how to represent the application data and determining how to implement operations performed on that data.
+Creating software applications typically involves designing the application data and implementing operations performed on that data.
 Procedural programs pass data to functions, which perform the necessary operations on the data.
 Object-oriented software encapsulates data and operations in objects that interact with each other via the object's interface.

-In procedural programming, your design focuses on steps that must be executed to achieve a desired state.
-You typically represent data as individual variables or fields of a structure and implement operations as functions that take the variables as arguments.
+In procedural programming, your design focuses on the steps that must execute to achieve a desired state.
+Typically, you represent data as individual variables or fields of a structure.
+You implement operations as functions that take the variables as arguments.
 Programs usually call a sequence of functions, each one of which is passed data, and then returns modified data.
-Each function performs an operation or perhaps many operations on the data.
+Each function performs an operation or many operations on the data.

 The object-oriented program design involves:

 Identifying the components of the system or application that you want to build

 Analyzing and identifying patterns to determine what components are used repeatedly or share characteristics

 Classifying components based on similarities and differences

 After performing this analysis, you define classes that describe the objects your application uses.